matthewtyler/MultiScale/README.md

 # MultiScale

-Extends the EM algorithm of Imai, Lo, and Olmsted (2016, *Annual Political Science Review*) for the quadratic utility, Gaussian error-differences spatial voting model to multiple dimensions and potentially sparse data.
+Extends the EM algorithm of Imai, Lo, and Olmsted (2016, *American Political Science Review*) for the quadratic utility, Gaussian error-differences spatial voting model to multiple dimensions and potentially sparse data.